Quiet Portable Air Conditioners

 And, on that high fan speed, the noise level for most models is at approx. 60 dB.

 The table below shows the exact measurements for a few select units on the market, measured 2 ft. away from each unit:

 |Fan, high (dB)||med (dB)||low (dB)|

-Note how all models listed here produce just about the same amount of noise.
+Note how all models listed here produce just about the same amount of noise on high fan speed.

 No matter the manufacturer.
 No matter the model.
 Noise output is very similar for all units on the fan speed you're likely to use the most - high fan speed.

 New compressor technology